jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
 9 Aug.
-2022 |  | Data of a hornworts (Anthoceros-angustus) were newly added.
+2022 |  | Data of a hornworts (Anthoceros-angustus) and a liverwort (Marchantia polymorpha, Male Tak1) were newly added.
 9 Aug.
 2022 |  | Data of a basal streptophyte alga (Penium-margaritaceum) were newly added.
 2 Jul.
 2022 |  | Data of two plants (Leersia perrieri and Camelina sativa) were newly added.
 2 Jul.
 2022 |  | Data of two sharks (C.plagiosum and S.fasciatum) and 5 plants (Brachypodium.distachyon, Hordeum.vulgare, Secale.cereale, Aegilops.tauschii, Triticum.spelta, and Actinidia.chinensis) were newly added.